Silvercorp Metals Inc. (SVM) Shares Up Despite Recent Market Volatility

-Silvercorp Metals Inc. (AMEX: SVM)’s stock price has increased by 0.39 compared to its previous closing price of 3.86.
-Nevertheless, the company has seen a -1.15% plunge in its stock price over the last five trading sessions.
+Silvercorp Metals Inc. (AMEX: SVM)’s stock price has increased by 3.84 compared to its previous closing price of 3.91. but the company has seen a 4.64% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Silvercorp Metals Inc. (AMEX: SVM) Right Now?

-The price-to-earnings ratio for Silvercorp Metals Inc. (AMEX: SVM) is above average at 28.38x, while the 36-month beta value is 1.00.Analysts have differing opinions on the stock, with 4 analysts rating it as a “buy,” 1 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Silvercorp Metals Inc. (AMEX: SVM) is above average at 28.75x.
+The 36-month beta value for SVM is also noteworthy at 1.01.

 Click Here to Download the FREE Report.